top of page

 "Let Them Look At You"

 Josephine Baker is a struggling chorus girl contending with both racism and jealous cast members in 1920's America when she's given the opportunity to have her big break in Paris.
-The pivotal song "Let Them Look at You" captures her internal struggle as she contemplates a daring topless solo dance that could both ruin her reputation and define her career.
+The song "Let Them Look at You" captures her internal struggle as she contemplates a daring topless solo dance that could both ruin her reputation and define her career.

 "Nirvana Is Here"

 Draupadi, a character from ancient Indian epic literature, unveils the intricate dynamics of polyandrous marriage with her five husbands to other characters who feel constrained by traditional roles.
-In the song "Nirvana is Here" Draupadi reflects on the liberation found in loving and being loved by multiple partners, celebrating the diversity of intimacy and connection she experiences within her unconventional marital arrangement.
+In the song "Nirvana is Here" Draupadi reflects on the liberation found in loving and being loved by multiple partners simultaneously, celebrating the diversity of intimacy and connection she experiences within her unconventional marital arrangement.

 "Moonshine Like Mine"

 Maggie Bailey is an independent and clever woman hailing from the rugged Appalachian mountains, where she crafts the finest moonshine known to the region.
-In the spirited song "Moonshine Like Mine," Maggie celebrates the artistry and satisfaction of her craft, weaving tales of the smoothest brew and the pride that comes from being valued for her unique talents.
+In "Moonshine Like Mine," Maggie celebrates the artistry and satisfaction of her craft, weaving tales of the smoothest brew and the pride that comes from being valued for her unique talents.

 "Diamonds"